shashivipul/GOLD/README.md

 # GOLD: GNN-to-MLP KD from Out-of-Distribution Teachers

-Reference implementation of GOLD (paper anonymous; under review at TMLR).

 A GNN teacher is pretrained on a **source graph** with self-supervised GraphMAE, frozen, and used to supervise an MLP student deployed on a **target graph** with graph-free inference.
 A learned target-to-source feature adapter, regularized by